+1 2 3 4

+Threshold standard

-1 2 3 4 Threshold standard Threshold standard Threshold standard Threshold standard not achieved partially achieved fully achieved exceeded
+not achieved partially achieved fully achieved exceeded

 Competences:

 The pupil will be scored on the following Competences.
 Markers may be obliged to assess some of the Competences through judicial intervention or discussion with the pupil following the exercise.
 The use and content of any documents prepared by the pupil ahead of the exercise will also be taken into account.
 Specific feedback or clarification on scores can be given in the comments box.